 Students using Kritik in their course can get a grading power based on a rating system with 1-6 stars.
 This improves or deteriorates based on the type of feedback they give to their peers.
 The more peer evaluations they do, the more practice they get that helps them get a better ranking.

 A student’s grading power also affects their peers’ grades.
 For example, the evaluation given by a student with 3-star grading power will have 3 times as much value compared to a student with 6-stars who will have 6 times worth on the assignment they both evaluated.

-Spotlight feature allows the instructor to highlight great quality evaluations based on parameters such as ‘Above and Beyond’, ‘Innovative’, and ‘Motivational and Critical’.
+The Spotlight feature allows an instructor to highlight great quality evaluations based on parameters such as ‘Above and Beyond’, ‘Innovative’, and ‘Motivational and Critical’.
 This gives students the opportunity to learn from their peers and the art of giving critical and helpful feedback.